-On June 23, 2016, Bombardier announced that it entered into a subscription agreement with Investissement Québec (the "C Series Subscription Agreement") providing for a \$1.0 billion investment by the Ministère de l'Économie, de l'Innovation et des Exportations du Québec through Investissement Québec (the "Government of Québec") for a 49.5% equity stake in C Series Aircraft Limited Partnership ("CSALP"), a then newly-created limited partnership to which would be transferred the assets, liabilities and obligations of the C Series aircraft program (the "C Series Investment").
+On June 23, 2016, Bombardier announced that it entered into a subscription agreement with Investissement Québec (IQ) (the C Series Subscription Agreement) providing for a \$1.0 billion investment by the Ministère de l'Économie, de l'Innovation et des Exportations du Québec through IQ for a 49.5% equity stake in C Series Aircraft Limited Partnership (CSALP), a then newly-created limited partnership to which would be transferred the assets, liabilities and obligations of the C Series aircraft program (the C Series Investment).
 On June 30, 2016, Bombardier announced that it closed the C Series Investment.
 At that time, CSALP was owned 50.5% by Bombardier.
 The disbursement of the first \$500 million installment of the investment occurred on June 30, 2016, and the disbursement of the second \$500 million installment occurred on September 1, 2016.
-As a subsidiary of Bombardier, CSALP carries on the operations related to the Corporation's C Series aircraft program.
-CSALP continues to be consolidated in Bombardier's financial results.
+As a former subsidiary of Bombardier, CSALP carried on the operations related to the C Series aircraft program.
+CSALP continued to be consolidated in Bombardier's financial results until June 30, 2018 as further explained below.
 The proceeds of the C Series Investment have been used entirely for cash flow purposes of the C Series aircraft program.
 The C Series Investment also included the issuance of warrants to the Government of Québec exercisable for a five-year term to acquire up to 200,000,000 Class B subordinate voting shares in the capital of Bombardier, subject to customary adjustment provisions, at an exercise price per share equal to the U.S. dollar equivalent of Cdn \$2.21 at the date of execution of definitive agreements, being the offering price of Bombardier's public offering of subscription receipts closed in February 2015.